kylesargent/ZeroNVS/README.md

 pip install -f https://nerfacc-bucket.s3.us-west-2.amazonaws.com/whl/torch-2.0.0_cu118.html
 ```

+Finally, be sure to initialize and pull the code in the `zeronvs_diffusion` submodule.

 # Data and models
 Since we have experimented with a variety of datasets in ZeroNVS, the codebase consumes a few different types of data formats.